kwcooper/kwcooper.github.io/_posts/2018-09-04-From-Noise-to-Signal.md

 ---
 layout: post
-title: From Noise to Signal: Ephys Data Analysis
+title: From Noise to Signal
 ---